rouxiaomin/lm/readme.txt

-hello you are so nice.
+hello you are so nice guy.